 Canopius Reinsurance Limited (the "Company"), originally Omega Specialty Insurance Company Limited, was incorporated under the laws of Bermuda on January 26, 2006.
 The Company redomiciled to Switzerland on November 23, 2015, and redomiciled back to Bermuda on June 28, 2019.
-The Company was registered as a Class 3A insurer under The Insurance Act 1978 (Bermuda) until December 31, 2020 and re-registered as a Class 4 insurer under The Insurance Act 1978 (Bermuda) effective January 1, 2021.
+The Company is registered as a Class 4 insurer under The Insurance Act 1978 (Bermuda).